riconaranjo/COMP-2402/Final Review.md

     }
     ```

     Give an example of 2 different points that have the same hashCode().

+    - This will give an issue with points of swapped values, e.g. 1,2 and 2,1

 ## 6: Binary Trees